Jpickard1/BRAD-Enrichment/README.md

 ```

 ## Citation
-If you use this tool in your research, please cite:
+If you use this tool in your research, please cite or paper [Language Model Powered Digital Biology with BRAD](https://arxiv.org/abs/2409.02864) as:

 ```
 @article{pickard2024language,